qbancoffee/ftdi_jtag_programmer/README.md

 ### Compile the CPLD programmer
 Someone wrote a small program that bitbangs the FT232RL chip to be used as a JTAG programmer and you can get it from [here](https://tulip-house.ddo.jp/digital/PROG_CPLD/index.html).
 I've included the program and the source from this site in this repository and you can find it in the "prog_cpld_original" directory.

-I've also modified and included a version of the source that now compiles on Linux.
-You can find the modified source and an x86 64 bit binary int the "prog_cpld_linux" directory.
+I slightly modified the source so that it now compiles under Linux.
+You can find the modified source and an x86 64 bit binary in the "prog_cpld_linux" directory.

 You can compile this program under Linux with gcc.
 ```bash
 gcc -o prog_cpld prog_cpld.c -lftd2x